Italian Lotteries: Results & Jackpots

 SuperEnalotto: Italy’s Jackpot Giant

 If you’ve ever heard of Italy’s lottery in an international context, it’s almost certainly SuperEnalotto.
 This is the flagship, a 6/90 format that regularly produces some of the largest uncapped jackpots in European lottery history.
-Draws happen four times per week (Tuesday, Thursday, Friday, Saturday evening), and rollovers can push jackpots into the hundreds of millions.
+Draws happen four times per week (Tuesday, Thursday, Friday and Saturday evening), and rollovers can push jackpots into the hundreds of millions.

 Tax on Italian Lottery Winnings: What You Actually Keep